 Risk Factors for Prostate Cancer Include:

-- Age - Prostate Cancer can occur at any age but is rare in men 40 years and younger and most commonly found in men 60 years and older.
+- Age - It can occur at any age but is rare in men 40 years and younger and most commonly found in men 60 years and older.

-- Race/Ethnicity - African American men are more likely to be diagnosed with Prostate cancer than White or Hispanic males.
+- Race/Ethnicity - African American men are more likely to be diagnosed with cancer of the prostate than White or Hispanic males.

 - Genetics - Men with a relative that is blood related increases their chances two to three times of being diagnosed with Prostate cancer than those who do not.